alice0meta/TagTime/NOTES.md

 8. loud, quiet -- by polling the microphone
 9. bright, dark -- by polling the camera
 10. typing -- by checking when the last keystroke was typed

-NOTES TO OURSELVES:

-2. Daemon question (from Rob)
-The standard way to check if a daemon is running is to use the status command.